Nox Arcana: Musical style

 Nox Arcana's music is melodic and moody, focusing on a dominant melody line.
 Instrumentation varies with each album as appropriate to the theme or time period of the album concept, and typically includes piano, bells, violin, pipe organ, harpsichord, timpani drums and other percussion.
 Some albums also include cymbals, lutes, acoustic guitars, bagpipes and glockenspiel, depending on the theme of a given album.

-Their music is generally classified as dark neoclassical or dark ambient, "sometimes sandwiched into the gothic music genre" and aptly labeled "atmospheric gothic."
+Their music is generally classified as dark neoclassical or dark ambient, sometimes sandwiched into the gothic music genre and aptly labeled "atmospheric gothic."
 The moods associated with Nox Arcana music describe it as ominous, romantic, lush, epic, otherworldly, menacing, spooky and eerie, Nox Arcana's music covers a broad range of subgenres within the rock and alternative music categories.

-Joseph Vargo explained Nox Arcana's style to a blogger from Gnostics.com: "Our music is mainly classically based instrumental, although we do incorporate chanting choirs and spoken narratives for dramatic effect to achieve a blend of darkly haunting melodies that encompass the complete gothic spectrum the romantic, the mysterious, and the horrific.
+Joseph Vargo explains Nox Arcana's style to a writer for Gnostic.com, "Our music is mainly classically based instrumental, although we do incorporate chanting choirs and spoken narratives for dramatic effect to achieve a blend of darkly haunting melodies that encompass the complete gothic spectrum the romantic, the mysterious, and the horrific.
 We utilize a variety of instruments such as piano, pipe organ, violin, acoustic guitar, drums and tolling bells to achieve symphonic orchestrations.
 Our concept has always been to create moody and melody-driven gothic soundscapes that take the listener on a musical journey through various dark realms of fantasy."

 Carnival of Lost Souls though primarily a dark cabaret-style album, also contains a heavy metal song, while the music on the Blood of Angels album blends industrial dance and tribal rhythms with ethereal-style vocals.
+In an interview with Metal Sound Magazine, when asked to define Nox Arcana's genre, Vargo said, "Because we have a variety of styles, it's difficult to classify the entire spectrum of our sound with one label.
+I think it falls between several genres, but if I had a gun to my head, I would classify it as Gothic instrumental, or dark neoclassical.
+Most of our music is very melody-driven, unlike most ambient music, and some of our music has a heavy edge with powerful orchestrations.
+We also use sound effects and narratives to help us relay our theme, in addition to having occasional guest vocalists and rock musicians."